Guides - Configure rDNS (Reverse DNS) on a Compute Instance

 Configure DNS Records

-Before setting the rDNS value for your Linode’s IP addresses, you must first add DNS records that map your domain to the public IPv4 address and IPv6 address belonging to your Linode.
+Before setting the rDNS value for your Compute Instance’s IP address, you must first add an A Record on your domain’s DNS provider that maps your full domain (including subdomain) to the IP.
 To do this, log in to whichever service you use to manage your domain’s DNS records.
 This may be the Linode DNS Manager, your domain’s registrar, or a third-party DNS service.
 The instructions below assume you are using Linode’s DNS Manager, though most DNS services work in a similar fashion.

 Log in to the Cloud Manager and select Domains from the main navigation menu.